charlehsin/net5-webapi-tutorial/TodoApi/README.md

 ## Overview

 When this is running, open https://localhost:5001/swagger.

+Use the following to create a new user:
+- For ease of testing purpose, this does not require authentication.
+- Use "POST api/Users" API

+Use the following to delete a user:
+- For ease of testing purpose, this does not require authentication.
+- Use "DELETE api/Users/{id}" API

 Then you can use 1 of the following to authenticate:
 - Use "POST api/Users/authenticate/cookie" API to authenticate and use "POST api/Users/signout/cookie" to sign out.
 - Use "POST api/Users/authenticate/jwt" API and Swagger's Authenticate button to authenticate.

-Currently, for this tutorial purpose, to authenticate, you need to use "tester" as the user name and "P@ss0wrd" as the password.
-You should not use this for production.

 ## Initial tutorial